-- Respiratory depression, including apnea
+- · Respiratory depression, including apnea - Hypotension

-- Hypotension

-- Consider 1/2 dosing in the elderly for all benzodiazepines

-- When administering a benzodiazepine, a patient should have appropriate respiratory monitoring as soon as feasible, which should include cardiac monitoring, pulse oximetry, and waveform capnography. - Sedative effects of benzodiazepines are increased in combination with opioids, alcohol, or other CNS depressants. - Coadministration of opioids and benzodiazepines is limited to use as pain management adjunct.
-See sedation as pain management adjunct procedure - In elderly patients > 65 years old or small adults < 50kg, lower doses may be sufficient and effective.
+- When administering a benzodiazepine, a patient should have appropriate respiratory monitoring as soon as feasible, which should include cardiac monitoring, pulse oximetry, and waveform capnography. - Sedative effects of benzodiazepines are increased in combination with opioids, alcohol, or other CNS depressants. - Coadministration of opioids and benzodiazepines is limited to use as pain management adjunct. - o See sedation as pain management adjunct procedure - In elderly patients > 65 years old or small adults < 50kg, lower doses may be sufficient and effective.
 Consider 1⁄2 dosing in these patients.